J. Lucas Reddinger

 Research in progress

-“Simple tests of the resource model of self-control”
+“Decision-theoretic tests of the resource model of self-control”

 “Discouragement in the rational attention model”